-The course organisers are Sara Lewis, NCU Admin and Support Officer, Arabi Shivaramanan, National Copyright Advisor (NCU), Holly Cordell, Senior Policy Officer, NCU, Alison Davis, National Copyright Leader, Jessica Smith, National Copyright Leader and Delia Browne, National Copyright Director of the Copyright Advisory Groups (Schools and TAFEs).
+The course leaders are: Sara Lewis, Admin and Project Support Officer; Arabi Shivaramanan, National Copyright Advisor; Holly Cordell, National Copyright Advisor; Alison Davis, National Copyright Manager; Jessica Smith, National Copyright Manager; and Delia Browne, National Copyright Director.

 What is Copyright 4 Educators?

 ‘Copyright 4 Educators’ is a free online course.
-The course is for Australian school and TAFE teachers (excluding staff from Victorian TAFEs) and librarians who wants to learn about copyright, statutory licensing, educational exceptions and open educational resources.
+The course is specifically targeted to Australian school and TAFE teachers, staff and librarians who want to learn about copyright basics, statutory licensing, music licences, educational exceptions and Creative Commons and open educational resources.
 The course material is learnt around practical case studies faced by teachers when using copyright material in their day to day teaching and educational instruction.

 The Copyright 4 Educators course is not taught; the course leaders facilitate it.
 The course is student participation focused.
 Students are divided into small groups in which they organise their online communications/discussions (via email, Google docs, Zoom, Skype, dropbox etc) and jointly submit answers to each week’s task.

 The course leaders review each group’s work that has been submitted to that week’s google document and provide feedback.
 As stated above, the leaders act as facilitators rather than traditional teachers.

 The Copyright 4 Educators course has successfully been run eighteen times previously.

 Below is a link to the current course website: